spencertipping/tau/doc/Omega.md

 + `a1o..aNs`
   + Writer locks exclusively during header updates
   + Readers lock shared during lookups
++ **TODO:** `n`
+  + Readers lock and then instantly unlock
+  + Writer locks and holds until arrays are unlocked

 The `hrev` lock verifies that only one writer exists at any given time and serves no other purpose.

 The `a1o..aNs` lock allows readers to claim existing arrays, preventing them from being overwritten.
 The exclusive lock is required to delete or reuse any existing array space, although it is _not_ required to append new arrays or use already-free space.
-So the writer follows this logic (pseudocode):
+So the writer follows the pseudocode logic below.

+`n` prevents writer starvation if many readers are consistently active.
+I don't think it's necessary yet, but if it becomes so then I'll add it.

 ```
 void allocate(array xs)